netdsa/dsatest/README.md

-# SquiDSA
+# dsatest

-A tool to run tests on a DSA test bench.
+A test runner for DSA

 ## Usage